-- Complete an application form and submit it in person or by mail to the Admissions Office, along with a \$20.00 non-refundable application fee.
+- Complete an application online and pay a \$20.00 nonrefundable application fee.
 International students pay a \$75.00 application fee. - Provide the Admissions Office an official high school transcript indicating graduation from high school.
 Applicants may provide a copy of a General Education Development (GED) certificate in lieu of transcripts. - Provide a copy of the results of either the ACT or SAT test.
 A student's high school counselor may assist in arranging for the test and obtaining the results.

-NOTE: U.S. citizens who do not speak English at home may be required to take English as a Second Language courses.
+NOTE: Any student who does not speak English at home may be required to take English as a Second Language courses.